 French and Francophone Studies

-We are committed to sharing and developing collaborative research outside of the university and, to this aim, we work with key partners including schools, cinemas, festivals, galleries, charities, media and international bodies to develop inclusive projects.
+We are committed to sharing and developing collaborative research outside of the university and, to this end, we work with key partners including schools, cinemas, festivals, galleries, charities, media and international bodies to develop inclusive projects.

-French and Francophone Studies at Sheffield contributes to a series of research seminars with invited speakers, workshops and postgraduate work in progress sessions.
+French and Francophone Studies at Sheffield hosts a series of research seminars with invited speakers, workshops and postgraduate ‘work in progress’ sessions.
 We also work with colleagues in a range of regional, national and international research centres and networks.

 The University’s four flagship institutes bring together our key strengths to tackle global issues, turning interdisciplinary and translational research into real-world solutions.